Resources

 Nutrition

 Nutrition is the building block of a healthy and robust dog.
-From puppyhood through to their senior years, proper nutrition is crucial for your dog’s quality of life.
-It not only keeps the body strong and capable of tackling all that life throws at them; it also preserves dental health and has a tremendous impact on the soundness of mind.
+From puppyhood through to senior years, proper nutrition is crucial for your dog’s quality of life.
+It not only keeps the body strong and capable of tackling all that life throws at it; it also preserves dental health and has a tremendous impact on soundness of mind.

-Over the years we have fed our dogs a variety of diets based on the most current information available and real word results compiled from the dog sporting community.
+Over the years, we have fed our dogs various diets based on the most current information available and real-world results compiled by the dog sporting community.
 There is no one perfect diet for all dogs.
-What works for our dogs includes a combination of whole foods and different brands of commercially prepared foods such as kibbles.
-Existing evidence along with our own experience has confirmed for us that feeding a varied diet of quality foods helps our dogs thrive.
+What works for our dogs includes combining whole foods and different brands of commercially prepared foods such as kibbles.
+Existing evidence and our own experience have confirmed that feeding a varied diet of quality foods helps our dogs thrive.

 Whatever method of feeding that fits in with your lifestyle, we will provide guidance and sample menus of how to keep your dog in peak condition throughout its life stages.
-This includes a continuously updated list of the best kibbles on the market along with raw resources applicable to your area.
+This includes a continuously updated list of the best kibbles on the market and raw resources applicable to your area.
 It also includes some essential supplement recommendations to make the most out of the diet that works for your dog and your lifestyle.
-Have a dietary question?
-We are only an email away!
+Do you have a dietary question?
+We are only a MESSAGE away!

 Frequently Asked Questions